Cognigy/Documentation/docs/en/docs/ai/endpoints/overview.md

 This drop-down field allows you to select a different **NLU engine** for the selected Endpoint.
 The available NLU engines you can find in [NLU Connectors](../resources/build/nlu-connectors.md).

+The [NLU Connectors](../resources/build/nlu-connectors.md) that are configured to the agent are available to select from this drop-down menu.
+Alternatively, the [No NLU](../nlu/external-nlu/no-nlu.md) option can be selected to completely disable the intent and slot mapping for an endpoint.

 ### Data Protection & Analytics